varunpal72/churros/.github/CONTRIBUTING.md

 Whenever adding any new code to the `src/core` directory, ensure that these changes are unit-tested in `test/core`.

 ## Pull Requests

+Before submitting a PR, make sure to run `npm test` locally to ensure that all tests pass, code coverage remains the same or is higher, and that all JS complies with our `.jshintrc` file.

 All PRs submitted to the `churros` repository will have *all* of the unit tests run before they're able to be merged into `master`.
 When creating a PR, please refrain from assigning it to someone else until all GitHub status checks have been completed and you have that nice little :white_check_mark:.